RavenTheRat/GrapeVine-CS35L/README.md

 Once set up, you should have a MySQL URL which may also contain authentication data.
-The URL should look like this: `mysql://USER:PASSWORD@URL` You will also place this string in `backend/.env`.
+The URL should look like this: `mysql://USER:PASSWORD@URL` Most likely the template for this will be `mysql://USERNAME:PASSWORD@localhost:PORT#/dbname` (you can access all of this information in your mysql workbench or through scripts)
+You will also place this string in `backend/.env`.

 ```